-Battlefield is a series that is loved by millions of people and when the game's developers decided to take the gameplay back to the World War I era, their decision turned out to be very successful because doing so capitalized on the failure of Call of Duty: Infinite Warfare (CoD).
-Many dissatisfied CoD players switched over to play Battlefield.
+Battlefield is a series that is loved by millions of people.
+When the game's developers decided to take the gameplay back to the World War I era, their decision turned out to be very successful because doing so capitalized on the failure of Call of Duty: Infinite Warfare (CoD).
+Many dissatisfied CoD players switched over to playing Battlefield.
 As a result, a large number of people are trying to learn the mechanic systems of Battlefield.

 The airplanes in the game are one aspect of Battlefield's mechanic systems.
 They're very effective when they're used properly.
 Here are some tips to help you attain perfect flying skills.

 There are three main types of planes in Battlefield 1.
 Each one is unique in its own way.
 Here are the three types:

 - Attack Plane